Jhewu/ct_rivers_diffusion_aug/README.md

 The script takes several input arguments:

 - **in_dir**: (required) The directory containing labeled folders (e.g., `1`, `2`, ... `6`).
 - **out_dir** (optional): The directory where augmented images will be saved.
 If not provided, the augmented images will be saved in the current working directory.
-The **out_dir** will be structured like this: "diffusion_data/flow_1/1" and so on, which is done so to make it easier to fetch when training it on the diffusion model.
+The **out_dir** will be structured like this: "diffusion_data/flow_1/1" and so on, which is done to make it easier to fetch when training it on the diffusion model.
 - **labels** (default = 3): The number of labels (site IDs) to balance and augment.
 For example:
   - If `labels=3`, the script will augment labels `1`, `2`, and `3`.
   - If `labels=6`, the script will augment labels `1` through `6`.